THUND3RC0D3/About-Me/README.md

 ## ABOUT ME

+- I'm interested in the Python coding language.
 - I've just started programming in **GitHub**.
 (I might change this line.)
 - I have some experience with developing games in **Roblox Studio**.
 - I got my name *THUND3RC0D3* from the port type, thunderbolt, and adjusted it to sound related to coding.